-Live Webinar
+On-Demand Webinar

 How does a cell decide what it becomes?
 Transcription factors hold much of the answer, but until recently, systematically mapping their causal influence on cell identity has been out of reach.

-In this webinar, Parse Biosciences and bit.bio will share how a new alliance is combining massively parallel single cell perturbation with industry-leading cell programming to build a foundational map of transcription factor-driven cell fate.
+In this webinar, Parse Biosciences and bit.bio share how a new alliance is combining massively parallel single cell perturbation with industry-leading cell programming to build a foundational map of transcription factor-driven cell fate.
 The result is a causal dataset linking specific genetic inputs to specific cellular outputs, designed to advance predictive drug discovery, human cell manufacturing, and the next generation of AI models of human biology.

-What you'll learn by attending:
+What you'll learn by watching:

-• The principles of massively parallel causal transcriptomics and how high-throughput perturbation experiments can resolve transcription factor function at single-cell resolution
+-The principles of massively parallel causal transcriptomics and how high-throughput perturbation experiments can resolve transcription factor function at single-cell resolution

-• Experimental design considerations for systematically mapping transcription factor inputs to cell fate outputs
+-Experimental design considerations for systematically mapping transcription factor inputs to cell fate outputs

-• How engineered, defined human cell models improve interpretability and reproducibility in large-scale perturbation studies
+-How engineered, defined human cell models improve interpretability and reproducibility in large-scale perturbation studies

-• The role of causal, perturbation-based datasets in training predictive models of cellular response
+-The role of causal, perturbation-based datasets in training predictive models of cellular response

-• Implications for drug discovery, disease modeling, and scalable production of human-relevant cell models
+-Implications for drug discovery, disease modeling, and scalable production of human-relevant cell models

 Amelia Gibson